csreejitha660-bit/Chatbot-for-FAQs/README.md

 from sentence_transformers import SentenceTransformer from sklearn.metrics.pairwise import cosine_similarity
 # seting up FAQ dataset
-# we can expand this dictionary with any questions and answers relevant to our topic.

 FAQ_DATA = {
     "What is your return policy?":
         "You can return any product within 30 days of purchase for a full refund.
 Items must be in their original packaging.",